How can you combine B2B SaaS product strategy with analytics to build a better product?

-Successful product-led companies share three key things:
+Successful product-led companies share three key elements:

-- Set a vision and create clarity through a clear and measurable North Star
+- Set a vision and create clarity through a clear and measurable North Star.

-- Set a strategy, integrating behavioral science into their decision-making frameworks
+- Set a strategy, integrating behavioral science into their decision-making frameworks.

-- Results-oriented, accountable to outcomes
+- Results-oriented, accountable to outcomes.

 1. Create a vision